-Chuck Norris — The man, the myth, and the legend, celebrated his birthday on March 10.
-Born in 1940, we want to celebrate his 82 action-filled years by looking back at how his legacy started and where he is now.
+Chuck Norris — the man, the myth, the legend — was born on March 10, 1940, in Ryan, Oklahoma.
+We’re celebrating his action-filled years by looking back at how his legacy started and where he is now.
 Norris is globally known and recognized as the star of various action films, including “The Hitman,” “The Delta Force,” “Missing in Action,” and more.
-Not only is Norris a well-known actor and martial artist, but he is also the main component of countless Chuck Norris jokes, made up by his fans from the early 2000s until now.
+Not only is Norris a well-known actor and martial artist, but he is also the focus of countless Chuck Norris memes that were created by his fans from the early 2000s until now.

-When the name Chuck Norris comes up in a conversation, most of us immediately think of action movies, martial arts, and, of course, the timeless Chuck Norris jokes.
+When the name Chuck Norris comes up in a conversation, most of us immediately think of action movies, martial arts, and, of course, the timeless Chuck Norris memes.
 So, where did it all start?
 Norris and his two younger brothers were born in Ryan, Oklahoma, to Wilma Scarberry and Ray Norris.
-Norris’ parents divorced early in his childhood.
-Norris, his mother, and his brothers re-homed to Torrance, California.
-Norris attended North Torrance High School, where he joined the U.S. Air Force soon after graduation.
-Norris was very introverted as a teen.
+Norris’ parents divorced early in his childhood, and he moved to Torrance, California, with his mother and his brothers.
+Norris attended North Torrance High School where he joined the U.S. Air Force soon after graduation.

 Norris became popular in the film industry during the 1970s and landed his first starring role in the action film “Breaker!
 Breaker!” in 1977.
-Norris’ acting career started to slow down in the early 1990s, during which he stopped making movies and made the shift to the small screen.
-“Walker, Texas Ranger,” aired until 2001.
-Fast-forward a couple of years later, Norris has been married to Gena O’Kelly for more than 20 years, he’s the father of five children, and the grandfather of six grandchildren.
+His acting career started to slow down in the early 1990s, during which he stopped making movies and made the shift to the small screen.
+He starred in “Walker, Texas Ranger,” the role he’s most well known for, which first aired in 1993 and ran for nine seasons.

-Soon after Norris joined the U.S. Air Force as an air policeman, he is introduced to martial arts and forms his own martial art, Chun Kuk Do.
+Soon after Norris joins the U.S. Air Force as an air policeman, he is introduced to martial arts and opens his own martial arts studio, Chun Kuk Do.

 In June 1967, Norris is crowned the Grand Champion, after four wins and only one loss.